Digital Millennium Copyright Act

 We at Texas Real Estate Academy take intellectual property rights seriously.
 We create content ourselves.
-The original works used in our Musical are covered in the Fair Use Policies as outlined by Title 17 of the US Code.
+The original works used in our website and content are covered in the Fair Use Policies as outlined by Title 17 of the US Code.

-If you feel your content on this website or in our classes is copywritten work and your right have been inferenced, please let us know by writing to our DMCA agent: firstname.lastname@example.org
+If you feel your content on this website or in our classes is copywritten work and your rights have been infringed, please let us know by writing to our DMCA agent: firstname.lastname@example.org

 Terms and Conditions and DCMA